 Reports are notoriously dull – just pages and pages of text and a few dry statistics.
 It makes watching paint dry look like an exciting pastime.
+Don’t panic here is where a creative agency can turn things around.

 This is a great example how visualising data differently can make it more impactful and easier to understand.
 Our client has employees across the globe, and they wanted to visualise their employee network in their annual report.
 Before the report showed where the employees came from on a standard bar graph, but this wasn’t the best way of representing the global nature of the business.
 We put the information on a map, and now you can really see where staff are and how they are connected!